chen-ye/where2go/README.md

 - This is a personal project!
 But happy to accept contributions—we should probably chat before you start working on anything (or just fork it).
 Hope it's useful to you as well.
-- Yes, the stack is kind of weird.
-See above.
 - Big disclaimer: much of this is co-written with one LLM or another.
 No promises on stability/safety, but _I’m_ using it.